-Identifier Definition OE.CIPHER When the user of the MFD communicates with the TOE, the administrator shall take necessary steps (examples are as follows.) to protect the communication data between the MFD user and the TOE from wiretapping on the internal network where the TOE is installed. • The SSL functions of the TOE shall be used; the administrator shall make sure that the users of the TOE and MFD use software supporting the function.
-The administrator shall also configure the TOE to perform the functions defined in O.TRP. • Communication devices (such as routers and switches) with cryptographic functions shall be used. • The administrator shall provide physical protection (such as restricted areas) to the network. • The administrator shall make the MFD users use USB memory device to input/output the data.
+Identifier Definition OE.CIPHER The administrator shall take necessary steps (examples are as follows.) to protect the communication data from wiretapping on the internal network where the TOE is installed.
+The SSL functions of the TOE shall be used for the communication between the user and the MFD; the administrator shall make sure that the users of the TOE and MFD use software supporting the function.
+The administrator shall also configure the TOE to perform the functions defined in O.TRP.
+Communication devices (such as routers and switches) with cryptographic functions shall be used.
+The administrator shall provide physical protection (such as restricted areas) to the network.
+The administrator shall make the MFD users use USB memory device to input/output the data.
 OE.ERASEALL When the MFD is disposed of or its ownership changes, the administrator shall overwrite all the user data areas in the MSD one or more times using the TOE's function.
 OE.FIREWALL The administrator shall use the communication device having the function to protect the internal network against the attack from external networks when the internal network where the TOE is installed is connected to the external network.
 OE.OPERATE Those in charge of the organisation shall understand the role of the administrator and select a suitable person with the utmost care.

-Identifier Definition On the devices allowed to connect to the MFD on the internal network, the administrator shall run the identification and authentication function (such as logging in the OS) so that only the proper MFD users be able to use such devices.
-The administrator shall connect only the devices that are allowed to communicate to the MFD in the subnetwork where the TOE is installed, and keep and maintain that state.
+Identifier Definition OE.PC-USER On the devices allowed to connect to the MFD on the internal network, the administrator shall run the identification and authentication function (such as logging in the OS) so that only the proper MFD users be able to use such devices.
+OE.SUBNET The administrator shall connect only the devices that are allowed to communicate to the MFD in the subnetwork where the TOE is installed, and keep and maintain that state.
 OE.USER The administrator shall make the users of the TOE and the MFD maintain their confidential file password securely so that it will not leak.